Company Man (film): Cast

-Reception
+Release

+Box office

 The film grossed $146,193 on a $16 million budget.

+Critical reception

 Rotten Tomatoes reports that 14% of 63 surveyed critics gave the film a positive review; the average rating was 3.4/10.
 The consensus states: "A flat and misconceived movie with big stars."
 On Metacritic, the film has an 18/100 rating, indicating "overwhelming dislike".

 Lisa Nesselson of Variety called it "consistently silly, occasionally funny but mostly forced".